tbrugere/cleanpurple_revealjs_theme/Readme.md

 TODO image

+## Customizing

+This is called "cleanpurple", but you can totally change the main color (or the font size, or most things), just edit the variables in the css.

 ## Building

 To build, we need the `revealjs` source, included in the `revealjs/` submodule.
 Check that you have cloned the submodule (either by cloning directly with) `--recurse-submodules`  or run